CenturySturgeon/Esp32WOL/README.md

 openssl rsa -in server.key -outform der -out main/web/certs/server_key.der
 ```

-If you plan to use a Let's Encrypt cert using `update_certs.py` you'll split it into two .der files with the following commands:
+If you plan to use a Let's Encrypt cert using `update_certs.py` you'll have to split it into two .der files with the following commands:

 ```bash
 openssl x509 -in /etc/letsencrypt/live/mydomain.com/fullchain.pem -outform der -out new_server.der